William Dumaresq: Life and career

 Dumaresq was the son of John Dumaresq, a Shropshire colonel, and Anne Jones.
 He attended the Royal Military College, Great Marlow, and became a civil engineer.
 He served in the Royal Staff Corps in the Peninsular War and in Canada.
 He rose to the rank of Captain.
 Although some sources say that he worked on the Ottawa canal, that seems unlikely, as the canal was built after Dumaresq arrived in Australia.
 However, he possibly worked on associated canals in Canada, which began construction earlier, such as the Greville Canal.

 In 1815, he and Samuel Augustus Perry were entrusted with the task of removing and returning to Venice the four bronze Horses of St Mark that Napoleon had taken to Paris and installed atop the Arc de Triomphe du Carrousel.

 He was a brother-in-law of Ralph Darling.
 When Darling became Governor of New South Wales, in 1824, Dumaresq and his brothers, Henry and Edward, came with Darling and their sister, Eliza, to Australia.
 William and his brother Henry were subject to criticism, from local opponents of Darling, who saw the brothers as beneficiaries of nepotism.

-Initially, appointed as a civil engineer and as inspector of bridges and roads, he acted for a time as colonial treasurer.
+Initially, appointed as a civil engineer and as inspector of bridges and roads, he acted for a time as colonial treasurer, after the death of William Balcombe.
 He was acting Deputy Surveyor-General in New South Wales.
 His appointment was never confirmed, due to concerns about the many appointments Darling had made of his relatives and close associates.

 During his time as a public official, William Dumaresq was the sponsor of a major improvement in Sydney's water supply, Busby's Bore. that was completed after he had left office.
 He is also credited with the design of the Commissariat Store in Brisbane and a watch house in Sydney (later the Erskine Street Police Station).
 In 1828, he purchased land owned by the church at Glebe, although he did not live on it.

 He retired in 1829, after the death of Surveyor-General John Oxley and his replacement by Thomas Mitchell.
 It seems that Mitchell was resentful of Governor Darling and any of those who had been favoured by Darling, such as Oxley, Darling's brothers-in-law, Henry Dumaresq and Dumaresq himself, George Bowen (an assistant surveyor under Oxley), and Charles Sturt (who was a cousin of Henry Dumaresq's wife).